zpainter/iassist/content/conferences/iassist2024/faq.md

 Light morning break, full lunch, and an afternoon break will be provided to all in-person registrants Wednesday through Friday.

-### What sessions will be virtual and live streamed?

-TBA

 ### How do I get around in Halifax?

 More information will be made available on the Maps & Local Information page on the conference website for Local Details.